Our First Class Whitening Treatment

-If you live in Sioux Falls, SD, you can benefit from a teeth whitening procedure at our local dental office.
-At First Class Dental Care we are known for improving the appearance of our patients’ smiles.
-Dr. Beecroft is an expert cosmetic dentist and has multiple ways for doing so.
-We often recommend a teeth bleaching procedure because it is by far the easiest way to transform your smile.
+Beecroft is an expert cosmetic dentist and has multiple teeth whitening products, such as the whitening gel as many people are familiar with.
+We often recommend a teeth bleaching procedure because it is by far the easiest way to transform your smile, but we offer other alternatives for people who have sensitive teeth.
 After cleaning your teeth, we can complete this procedure in time for a special event or as part of your regular oral health routine.

 Give Yourself A Brighter Smile

-People throughout South Dakota have their teeth whitened on a regular basis so that they can look and feel great.
+People throughout South Dakota have their teeth whitened regularly so that they can look and feel great.
 As people age, it is common for teeth to become dull and yellow.
-This is in part due to age itself and also due to what a person eats and drinks.
-Drinking coffee, tea and wine, for example, can stain your teeth.
+Drinking coffee, tea, and wine, for example, can stain your teeth.
 Smoking and eating foods that contain food coloring can also stain your teeth.
 Brushing immediately after eating and drinking can help to prevent stains but is typically not enough to remove the risk entirely.
 Fortunately, stained and yellow teeth don’t have to stay that way.

 Types of Whitening

 Whitening Trays or Strips

 Professional Teeth Whitening

 Two Main Types Of Whitening